Shadertoy

-Shadertoy.com is an online community and tool for creating and sharing shaders through WebGL, used for both learning and teaching 3D computer graphics in a web browser.
+Shadertoy is an online community and tool for creating and sharing shaders through WebGL, used for both learning and teaching 3D computer graphics in a web browser.

 Overview

-Shadertoy.com is an online community and platform for computer graphics professionals, academics and enthusiasts who share, learn and experiment with rendering techniques and procedural art through GLSL code.
+Shadertoy is an online community and platform for computer graphics professionals, academics and enthusiasts who share, learn and experiment with rendering techniques and procedural art through GLSL code.
 There are more than 52 thousand public contributions as of mid-2021 coming from thousands of users.
 WebGL allows Shadertoy to access the compute power of the GPU to generate procedural art, animation, models, lighting, state based logic and sound.

 History

-Shadertoy.com was created by Pol Jeremias and Inigo Quilez in January 2013 and came online in February the same year.
+Shadertoy was created by Pol Jeremias and Inigo Quilez in January 2013 and came online in February the same year.